whiteboxdev/library-defold-grid-engine/README.md

 }
 ```

-1. `value`: ID value of this direction.
+1. `value`: Identification value of this direction.
 2. `string`: String representation of this direction.

 ### dge.msg